Do Go On - 369 - The Night Witches

 Apparently inspired by the war clouds gathering over Europe,

-Commissar Kaganovich remarked that if the Soviet Union is attacked,
+Commissar Kagonovic remarked that if the Soviet Union is attacked,

-on a different record attempt from the last couple of weeks,
+of another aviator on a different record attempt from the last couple of weeks, saying,

-Okay, but tell it to us in English because my Russian is a little rusty.
+Okay, but tell it to us in English, because my Russian's a little rusty.

 Okay, rusky.